 - How are my actions affecting others and how am I perceived?
 Both are important aspects of good etiquette.
 If you are perceived as being disrespectful it can be as damaging to a relationship as actually disrespecting someone.
 Be clear with the people around you about how you are using your device so they don't assume the worst.
 For example, if you are using your tablet to take notes at a meeting, it might be a good idea to let your boss know what you are doing.
 If you are leaving your phone on during a date because you can get fired for missing an important email, it might be a good idea to explain this at the beginning of the evening or even ask if it is still a good idea to go out at all.
 An ounce of prevention...

 - Am I in control of my device?
 Any behavior can become habitual and start to escape your notice.
 Auto-responses, such as answering your device for a call, text, or update are hard to curb.
 It's up to you to actively manage your device.
-Be aware of your situation and keep and your etiquette radar fine tuned.
+Be aware of your situation and keep and your etiquette radar fine tuned to possible offense.